dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 **Update: This is not needed any more!
 I still leave it here for info.
 You can skip to the next section.**

-Have a look to the `.md` code that you have just created.
+Have a look at the `.md` code that you have just created.
 Although not displayed in the preview, you can see in the file itself a chunk that looks like this: